sunainamishra/microsoft-graph-docs/concepts/query-parameters.md

 ### Using $search on directory object collections

 You can use the `$search` query parameter to restrict results based on a search criterion such as looking for words in strings delimited by spaces, casing, and character types (numbers and special characters).
-The `$search` parameter is only available for the **displayName** property.
+The tokenized search support works only on the displayName and description fields.
+Any field can be put in `$search`, fields other than displayName and description defaults to `$filter` behavior.
 For example:

 `https://graph.microsoft.com/beta/groups/?$search="displayName:OneVideo"`